Dartegnian/Data-Structures-Programs/README.md

 # Data-Structures-Programs
-Some programs I made for my Data Structures class.
+These are just some of the programs I have developed for my Data Structures class.
+The programs are the following:
+* Infix and postfix calculator
+* Array/list sorter and manager

+I'll add the other programs soon.